Western meadowlark: Distribution and habitat

-Behaviour and ecology
+Behavior and ecology

 Breeding

 The nest is built by the female soon after arrival on the breeding grounds.
 The nest is placed in a concealed location on the ground.
 It is variable in form and ranges from a simple cup to a partially roofed structure with a runway extending from the nest entrance.
 Eggs are laid at daily intervals.
 Incubation only begins after the last egg is laid.
 The eggs measure on average 28 × 21 mm and have brownish spots and blotches on a white ground.
 The eggs hatch over a period of one or two days after being incubated by the female for 13–15 days.
 The young are altricial and nearly naked; their eyes are closed until the 4th day.
 Only the female broods the chicks.
 The nestlings are almost exclusively fed insects.
 The male brings food to the nest which is then usually fed to the chicks by the female.
-The young fledge at 10-12 day but are only capable of sustained flight at around 21 days.
+The young fledge at 10–12 days but are only capable of sustained flight at around 21 days.
 The young receive parental care for around 2 weeks after fledging.
 A second brood is attempted.

 The nests are parasitized by brown-headed cowbirds (Molothrus ater).